weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 ## Syntax

-Additional parameters such as `limit`, `autocut` and `sort` are available to modify queries at the class level.
+Additional operators such as `limit`, `autocut` and `sort` are available to modify queries at the class level.
 <!--
 For example: